HOW TO PERFECTLY CAPTURE YOUR ENGAGEMENT RING ON TABLE MOUNTAIN

 GET THE LIGHT RIGHT

-On Table Mountain you’re blessed with some of the best natural light for photography.
-There’s a reason film crews from all over the globe choose to shoot in the city.
+On Table Mountain, you're blessed with some of the best natural light for photography.
+There's a reason film crews from all over the globe choose to shoot in the city.

 Ensure you turn off the flash.
 Avoid direct sunlight too.
-The worst time of day to photograph is between 12pm and 2pm when the sun is at it’s highest and will cast harsh shadows.
+The worst time of day to photograph is between 12pm and 2pm when the sun is at the highest and will cast harsh shadows.
 Early morning, sunset, or overcast weather will give you the softer light you're after.

 GO 'PRO'

 When in doubt, invest in the gear to get the perfect shot.
 There are some great gadgets designed to make smartphone photography a whole lot easier.
 We love the flexi-leg tripod.
 It will ensure you don't have any shake when you take your photo.
-It also means you can focus on composing the shot of your hand and engagement ring without having to juggle the phone yourself, or instruct your new fiancé to do so.
+It also means you can focus on composing the shot of your hand and engagement ring without having to juggle the phone yourself or instruct your new fiancé to do so.
 Wrap it around a branch on a shrub you find on Table Mountain or another stable object.
 Set it on a timer so you have enough time to get into position before it takes the shot.

 GET MANI READY

-The first prize is that you keep your nails are in shoot-ready condition, and your fiancé hasn't sprung a surprise proposal on you on Table Mountain.
+The first prize is that you keep your nails in shoot-ready condition, and your fiancé hasn't sprung a surprise proposal on you on Table Mountain.
 If you've had time to prep, follow this guide.
 Classic is better.
-Photos of your engagement ring will be part of your couple story for years to come.
+Photos of your engagement ring will be part of your couple's story for years to come.
 You may even want to print some for your wedding album.
 What does this mean for your nails?

 Nail art is fun; there's no doubt about it.
-But do you really want to be showing your grandchildren a shot of your engagement ring with a zodiac-themed mani or rainbow glitter?
+But do you want to be showing your grandchildren a shot of your engagement ring with a zodiac-themed mani or rainbow glitter?
 You want your diamond to be the hero of the shot, so downplay the nails and stick to soft, neutral tones instead.

 If you're too self-conscious of your hands picture with your engagement ring for a close-up, try a different concept.
 The shot could be of you and your fiancé holding hands.
 Or, you could frame your fingers and nails out of the photo.